ngesa254/Intel-IoT-Workshop/README.md

 - [Facebook](https://web.facebook.com/marvinngesa)
 - [LinkedIn](https://www.linkedin.com/in/engngesamarvin)

-Found this project useful ❤️?
+Found this useful ❤️?
 Support by clicking the ⭐️ button on the upper right of this page. ✌️

 References
 ----------